-1. A full TDP for FY2018-FY2027 will be developed to reflect the results of the tasks above and follow the report format as stated in the DRPT Transit Development Plan Requirements document.
-2. Annual update to the TDP/CIP will be developed to reflect the results of the tasks above and follow the report format as stated in the DRPT Transit Development Plan Requirements document.
+1. Full TSP and related CIP for FY2020-FY2029 will be developed to reflect the results of the tasks above and follow the report format as stated in the DRPT Transit Strategic Plan Requirements document.
+2. Annual update to the TSP/CIP will be developed to reflect the results of the tasks above and follow the report format as stated in the DRPT Transit Development Plan Requirements document.

-1. The ten-year TDP is anticipated to be completed in 12 months with an estimated completion date of January 2018.
-2. The Annual update to the TDP will be completed and submitted in January 2019.
+The ten-year TSP is anticipated to be completed in 12 months with an estimated completion date of January 2020.

-HRT, DRPT, and associated Consultants.
+HRT, DRPT, HRTPO and associated Consultants.